noelboss/featherlight/README.md

 `$.featherlight` has the following globals:

+	autoBind: '[data-featherlight]' /* Will automatically bind elements matching this selector.
+Clear or set before onReady */
 	current: function() /* returns the currently opened featherlight, or undefined */
 	close:   function() /* closes the currently opened featherlight (if any) */